 For more information about MS DM Server, see DMClient configuration service provider (CSP).

 You can pause a device from receiving Feature Updates or Quality Updates for a period of up to 35 days from the time you pause the updates.
-After the maximum days have passed, pause functionality will automatically expire and the device will scan Windows Updates for applicable updates.
+After the maximum days have passed, pause functionality automatically expires and the device scans Windows Updates for applicable updates.
 Following this scan, you can pause the updates again.

 - Sign in to the Azure portal.

 - Select All services, filter on Intune, and select Microsoft Intune.